Emjayen/ntfw/README.md

 ### Overview

-ntfw classifies all network traffic arriving at your machine as either *public* or *private*. *Public* traffic is that which is destined to the internet-facing services your server hosts such as web- and game servers, while *private* is simply defined as the inverse and constitutes your internal administration systems.
+ntfw classifies all network traffic arriving at your machine as either public or private. *Public* traffic is that which is destined to internet-facing services you provide such as web- and game servers, while *private* is implicitly defined as the inverse and is assumed to constitute your internal systems (e.g, RDP)

-Private traffic is subject to host-based authorization
+Private traffic is subject to host-based authorization while public traffic is optionally subject to traffic policing.